mbwatson/icees-docs/src/pages/apps/cmaq/index.md

 - O3: provides estimated O3 concentration levels.
 Estimated values are for daily maximums in units of ppbV.
 - PM2.5: provides estimated pm2.5 concentration levels.
 Estimated values are for daily averages in units of µg/m3.

 Locations are expressed using WGS84 decimal format.
 WGS84 is the World Geodetic System for expressing latitude and longitude.
-For example, the Statue of Liberty in New York City is at latitude 40.689249 and longitude -74.044500.
+For example, Raleigh, North Carolina is at latitude 35.7796 and longitude -78.6382.

 ## User Manual